cogentcore/core/text/textcore/README.md

 ## TODO

+* List scrolling is not making it to the bottom of the list/table: Update() does it but other stuff doesn't.
+Just need one Update to make it work.

 * textfield end of line is not good.

-* Scroll doesn't go all the way to the bottom in forms and in inputs page on demo: chooser.

 * tweak underlining on web? looks strange (not far down enough)

-* Circular and semicircular meters render incorrectly
+* on web: Circular and semicircular meters render incorrectly

 * scroll animation uses new Animator struct objs that have a func that is called in Paint loop, use delta-dist / dt^2 accelleration factor for remaining scroll drift